martin-olivier/Arcade/README.md

 # Arcade
-Arcade is a gaming platform: a program that lets the user choose a game to play and keeps a register of player scores.
+Arcade is a gaming platform, a program that lets the user choose a game to play and keeps a register of player scores.

 ## Requirements